ZeroSpree/CSSans.Pro/README.md

 ### Italic (slanted)

-Use the `cssans--slanted` class on the container that holds your font markup to give it the font an italicized look.
+Use the `cssans--slanted` class on the container that holds your font markup to give the font an _italicized_ look.

-Note: this class literally adds `transform: skew(-15deg);` to each `.cssans__word`, feel free to make your own 👍
+Note: this class literally adds `transform: skew(-15deg);` to each `.cssans__word`.
+Feel free to experiment 👍

 ```html
 <div class="cssans--slanted">